Cyphotilapia Gibberosa vs Frontosa: In Details

 Cyphotilapia Gibberosa

 Cyphotilapia gibberosa is dark blue in color.
-Sometimes you may find some purple cyphotilapia gibberosa.
+Sometimes you may find some purple cyphotilapia gibberosa as well.

 So if you like these types of dark colors then you definitely should go for cyphotilapia gibberosa.
 Because of their dark bluish shade, they are commonly known as frontosa blue zaire.